Happy multiethnic family of four standing outside red brick home.

 • Requires a large down payment

-• Stricter qualifications make approval more challenging
+• Stricter qualifications make approval more challenging.

 There are three main types of government-insured loans:

-Who Are Government-Insured Loans Best For?
+Who Is A Government-Insured Loan Best For?

-The Bottom Line: The Best Loan For A House Varies From Person To Person
+The Bottom Line: The Best Loan